nghiavtr/BPSC/README.md

 [Version 0.99.2](https://github.com/nghiavtr/BPSC/releases/download/v0.99.2/BPSC_0.99.2.tar.gz)

 What's new in version 0.99.2
-- Use t-test for weird isoform data, for example all samples of the control group are unexpressed, to avoid NA results in BPglm.
+- Fix issues for weird isoform data, for example all samples of the control group are unexpressed, to avoid NA results in BPglm.
 Great thanks to Tian Mou for the contribution!
 - Use RMarkdown instead of Sweave for vignette document.

 What's new in version 0.99.1